BetimS/Cybersecurity-Portfolio/Hamming Code/README.md

 1. File Partitioning and Encoding (diarBetim):

-    -Reads the input file an input text file.
+   -  Reads the input file an input text file.

-    -Applies Hamming code to partition and encode the data.
+   -  Applies Hamming code to partition and encode the data.

 2. Error Detection and Correction (raidBetim):

-    -Checks for errors in the encoded data.
+   -  Checks for errors in the encoded data.

-    -Corrects errors and reconstructs the original file.
+   -  Corrects errors and reconstructs the original file.

-    -Produces a file ```<input_file.txt>.2``` for comparison with the original.
+   -  Produces a file ```<input_file.txt>.2``` for comparison with the original.

 ## How to Run